scolapicchioni/blazor/Lab03/readme.md

 The basic idea is that our `Page` focuses on the content, while the `Layout` takes care of all the fluff that you want to have on every page but you don't want to have to rewrite over and over and over.

-Since the navigation is indedd something that we want to have on each page, that is included in the Layout.
+Since the navigation is indeed something we want to have on each page, that is included in the Layout.
 Our `RouteView` says that the Layout is called `MainLayout`, which means we have to look for a component called `MainLayout.razor`.
 We can find it under the `Shared` folder.

 ```html
 @inherits LayoutComponentBase